top of page

 Two Juvenile European Starlings wait for food from their parents, as a Grey Catbird looks on from behind them.

-European Starlings were literally brought over from (you might have guessed it) Europe, back in the 1970’s.
+European Starlings were literally brought over from (you might have guessed it) Europe, back in the 1890’s.
 It was a science experiment that went a bit sideways.
-These birds formed massive flocks and were notorious for eating entire crops of grains.
+Initially there were only 100 birds and it was expected that these wouldn't probably make it.
+Before long these birds formed massive flocks and were notorious for eating entire crops of grains.
 To this day, they are considered pests by many although you have to admit that they have very unique colors in the right lighting, and once you have seen up close it is hard to mistake them for other birds.
 They are noisy, and sometimes flocks will cover your feeders and often you will find them on the ground beneath your bird feeders in groups, walking erratically and moving a bit like chickens.
 If you feed Bluebirds and other birds as we do with dishes of dried mealworms, you may need to put these dishes away for a few days to get rid of these birds.

 An adult male Red-winged Blackbird perches on a branch.